Unimodular rows over monoid rings: Introduction

-Finally, when $R$ is a field, the proof of Theorem \ref{main} can be converted, along the lines in \cite{Algorithm}, into an algorithm that, for a given unimodular row over $R[M]$, finds elementary transformations, leading to $(1,0,\ldots,0)$.
+Finally, by combining the techniques in Section \ref{reduction} and \cite[\S15]{Swan}, one easily extends Theorem \ref{main} to rings of the form $R[M]/I$, where $I$ is generated by a subset of $M$.
+Also, if $R$ is a field, the proof of Theorem \ref{main} can be converted, along the lines in \cite{Algorithm}, into an algorithm that, for a given unimodular row over $R[M]$, finds elementary transformations, leading to $(1,0,\ldots,0)$.

 A word on the organization of the paper: in Sections \ref{Preliminaries}--\ref{Reduction} we overview previous results and make series of reductions in the general case; Section \ref{Quasimonic} allows involvement of the general coefficient rings, without which Section \ref{Pyramidal-descent} would lead to the special case of Theorem \ref{main} when $R$ is field; in Section \ref{Torsion} we explain how to involve the monoids with torsion.